cwchentw/lightweight-cms/content/howto/create-lightweight-cms-theme.md

 ### `loadHome()` Function

-The essential function to load layout for home page in a Lightweight CMS site.
+The essential function to load the layout for home page in a Lightweight CMS site.
 It receives no parameter.
 Theme creators are responsible to load a layout for home page properly.

 Here is a sample code: